Ensono/amido.github.io/docs/workloads/azure/backend/netcore/introduction_netcore.md

 ---

 import HideNavigation  from "../../../../../src/pages/HideNavigation";

-import ResponsivePlayer from "../../../../../src/pages/Components/ResponsivePlayer/ResponsivePlayer";
+Stacks is a sample .NET Core REST API application, or a sample .Net Core REST API application with CQRS, or even a sample .Net Core REST API application with CQRS and events, <br/>

-This is a sample .NET Core REST API application with CQRS, showcasing best coding practices and integrating with Azure and scaffolding for Amido Stacks.
+showcasing best coding practices and integrating with Azure.

 The application implements Application Insights for performance management, and Cosmos DB is used for cloud persistence.